Laragear/CacheQuery/UPGRADE.md

 ### Query Hash

 If for some reason you where using the query hashes, 2.x incorporates the connection name into the hash.
+This means that the cached query will be usable only for the given connection.